IRB - Human Subjects

-- All Training Programs, regardless of source of funding, with a research component require IRB review.
+- All Training Programs, regardless of source of funding (or unfunded), with a research component require IRB review.

 - All dissertation or thesis projects using human subjects require IRB review.

-- Within a year following approval, the principal investigator will receive a report form which asks if the collection of data is complete, or if there have been any changes to the project, especially in the treatment of human subjects.
-The principal investigator should complete the form as soon as possible and return it to the Office of Compliance.
-The form still needs to be completed if data collection has concluded.
+- Within a year following approval, the principal investigator will receive an email from IRBNet.org at 60, 30, and at the day of expiration.
+The principal investigator should complete the Continuing Review Form as soon as possible and return it to the Office of Research Integrity.

 - The IRB may observe the project at any time.